Oxiang/AffinidiHotelKYC/README.md

 7. Hotel
 8. Booking Service

-and upload their Passport for due-diligence in background check
+and upload their Passport for due-diligence in background check.

 ![](image/step3.jpg)

 ![](image/step4.jpg)

-Traveller will press submit once they are done
+Traveller will press submit once they are done.

 ### Step 4